8888/daily-tracker/README.md

 ## Docker
 PSQL is in a docker container, start this by running `docker-compose up -d --remove-orphans`

-There are a few other containers that are no longer used.
-Cognito local doesn't support mocking hosted app sign in so we still need to use a real cognito instance making this unnecessary
-* a Dockerfile to build and serve the angular app
-* a docker-compose to standup a dev environment for the angular app and a local cognito instance

 ### Some useful commands
 - Start all containers
 `docker-compose up -d --remove-orphans`